ryderbelserion/Shopkeepers/Update-Checklist.md

 	* Also check if the supported containers in ShopContainers require changes.

 * New EquipmentSlots:
-	* ItemUtils#getItem(PlayerInventory, EquipmentSlot) may need to be adapted.
+	* EquipmentUtils and ItemUtils#getItem(PlayerInventory, EquipmentSlot) may need to be adapted.

 * New enchantments:
 	* Check the aliases inside EnchantmentUtils.